parse-community/parse-dashboard/README.md

 HTTPS and Basic Auth are mandatory if you are accessing the dashboard remotely instead of accessing it from `localhost`.

+## Deploying in production

+If you're deploying to a provider like Heroku, or Google App Engine, the SSL endpoint is terminated early and handled by the provider and you may encounter this error `Parse Dashboard can only be remotely accessed via HTTPS`.

+:warning: :warning: Before going further, make sure your server **cannot** be reachable via **HTTP**.
+See the provider documentation for force HTTPS connections to your deployment.

+Set the environment variable to PARSE_DASHBOARD_ALLOW_INSECURE_HTTP=1 to tell parse server to skip the secure tests.

+To start your server use:

+`$ npm start`

+Optionally you can use the command line arguments:

+`$ npm start -- --config path/to/config.json --port 8080 --allowInsecureHTTP=1`

+All paramters are optional and their default values are:

+	config: parse-dashboard/Parse-Dashboard/parse-dashboard-config.json
+	port: 4040
+	allowInsecureHTTP: false

 ## Contributing

 We really want Parse to be yours, to see it grow and thrive in the open source community.
 Please see the [Contributing to Parse Dashboard guide](CONTRIBUTING.md).